daneasterman/decoded-wishlist/decoded-tutorial-steps.md

 ### What is jQuery?

-jQuery is a widely used JavaScript library which makes it easier to find and change html elements on web pages, and do stuff in response to user events.
+jQuery is an (extremely) popular JavaScript library. jQuery makes it much easier to find and change html elements, and do stuff in response to user events to make webpages more interactive.

 ### SET UP: